 3. "Hacksaw Ridge"(2016)

-Mel Gibson made the comeback that I always knew he was capable of in his fifth directorial effort, and first since 2006's "Apocalypto"(just think of all the great films he could have given us if not for his ten-year stay in movie jail).
+Mel Gibson makes a comeback in his fifth directorial effort, and first since 2006's "Apocalypto", after a ten-year stay in tabloid hell/movie jail.
 Desmond Doss was the only conscientious objector to receive a Medal of Honor during WWII.
 This Catholic Army corporal saved 75 lives in Okinawa, and Andrew Garfield made me glad he hung up his Spidey suit with his stirring portrayal of an American hero.
 Gibson is right at home on a bloody battlefield, giving us explosions and flying bullets that live up to the standards set by "Saving Private Ryan".
-Don't leave us again, Mel.
+Please stay sober, Mel.
 Vince Vaughn, Sam Worthington, Hugo Weaving, and Theresa Palmer provide strong support.

 4. "Silence"(2016)